01 Aug How to Leverage AI for Your Business

-Artificial intelligence (AI) surrounds us in our day-to-day lives, whether you realize it or not.
-Many sites use AI for business purposes such as having chat bots working as customer support representatives, the banks use it to help with lightning-fast fraud detection, video games like “Call of Duty” use AI to enhance the playing experience, and even Siri and Alexa are prime examples of AI.
+Artificial intelligence (AI) surrounds us everyday, whether we realize it or not.
+Many sites use AI for business purposes by having chat bots working as customer support representatives.
+Banks use it to help with lightning-fast fraud detection, video games like “Call of Duty” use AI to enhance the playing experience, and even Siri and Alexa are prime examples of AI.

 One of the best stories I’ve heard that illustrates this point is from Faisal Khan, a cross-border money transfer specialist.
 Faisal wanted to send his friend’s secretary a gift, but the problem was, his friend’s secretary was not real: “Uh, Amy’s a bot.
 You know that, right?”.
 Amy was a specialized kind of AI who makes calendar appointments.
 And yet, he couldn’t tell the difference between AI and a real person.

 Already, AI is revolutionizing the way we interact with the world around us.
 It’s one thing for enormous bank and money transfer services to use AI.
 How can smaller businesses jump on this trend?

 A Salesforce report found that 61 percent of small business owners think they’re not ready for AI.
 However, the future is now and we need to be ready.
 Below, I’ll go through the smartest ways you can start implementing AI to create a better workflow for your business.

 Your employees are the lifeblood of your business, so hiring the right people is important.
 But this can also be a time-consuming task.
 On average, a corporate job attracts 250 applications and yet of these, only four to six will be selected for an interview.
 Sifting through applications is a daunting task, but AI can help with that.
 It can do anything from engaging with candidates through chatbots and digitized interviews, to resume screening, helping you choose the perfect candidate.